zephyract/my_repo/DGF/Directed Greybox Fuzzing.md

 - **CG nodes are identified by the function signature while CFG nodes are identified by the function signature**
 - **CFG nodes are identified by the source file and line of the first statement of the corresponding basic block**
 - The tarmpoline is a piece of assembly code that is executed after each jump instruction to keep track of the covered control-flow edges.

+## Patch coverage

+- for brevity, we call previously uncovered changed basic blocks targets.
+- we analyszed the reason why the remain targets have not been covered.
+Many were not covered because they exist in unreachable code, e.g, are rechabled only on certain operating systems.
+Others are due to limitations in our current prototype that we share with KATCH.